vas3k/pepic/README.md

   <h1>PEPIC</h1>
 </div>

-PEPIC is a small proxy that helps to upload, store, convert and serve pictures or videos on your server.
+Pepic is a small app that helps me to upload, store, convert and serve pictures or videos on your server.

-I use it mostly for my [pet-projects](https://github.com/vas3k/vas3k.club) and on [my blog](https://vas3k.com).
+I use it as media proxy for my [pet-projects](https://github.com/vas3k/vas3k.club) and on [my blog](https://vas3k.com).
-It can convert, resize and optimize media files in-flight to save you monies and bandwidth.
+Pepic can convert, resize and optimize media files in-flight to save you monies and bandwidth.
 Internally it uses [ffmpeg](https://ffmpeg.org/download.html) for videos and [vips](https://libvips.github.io/libvips/install.html) for images, which means it's quite fast and supports **JPG, PNG, GIF, WEBP, SVG, HEIF, TIFF** and wide range of video formats.

-PEPIC is not meant to be used by anyone else except me, but if you're brave enough — give it a try.
-Maybe we'll become friends.
+It's not meant to be used by anyone else except me.
+Use it only if you're brave.
+Scroll down this README for better alternatives.

-## 🤖 How to run locally
+## 🤖 How to run it locally

-This will run a local server on [http://localhost:8118](http://localhost:8118).
+This command starts a local server on [localhost:8118](http://localhost:8118).
 Useful for development.

 ```
 go run main.go serve --config ./etc/pepic/config.yml